 - Permanent Residence Permit: A foreign citizen who has a spouse or father or mother of a Georgia citizen or who has resided legally on the territory with a temporary residence permit for 6 years (except for studies, medical treatment or diplomatic issues), may apply for a permanent residence permit.
 A document certifying the applicant’s legal income will be required.

-Apply for Georgian citizenship
+Applying for Georgian citizenship

-Set up a company in Georgia
+Setting up a company in Georgia

 Doing Business in Georgia

 Incorporating a company in Georgia may be an attractive option for several reasons: